Coast Guard's Great Lakes Search and

 JRCC Cleveland employs some of the Coast Guard’s finest search and rescue professionals and technology the world has to offer.
 JRCC Cleveland proudly responds earlier rather than later, does more rather than less, searches longer rather than shorter and lives by its Search and Rescue Ethos:

-victim as you would your own family
+every potential victim as you would your own family